 Ans:Return type concept is not applicable for constructor even void also.

--By mistake if we declare return type for the constructor we won't get any compiletime or ru time errors.becz compiler treats it as a method.private ,public,protected,default these modifiers applicable for constructors.
+-By mistake if we declare return type for the constructor we won't get any compiletime or run time errors.becz compiler treats it as a method.private ,public,protected,default these modifiers applicable for constructors.

 4.Is Constructor inherited?